 June 2, 2016 — The U.S. Commodity Futures Trading Commission fines Bitfinex $75,000 for offering illegal off-exchange financed retail commodity transactions in bitcoin and other cryptocurrencies and for failing to register as a Futures Commission Merchant as required by the Commodity Exchange Act.
 In response, Bitfinex moves its crypto funds from an omnibus account into multisig wallets protected by BitGo.

-August 2, 2016 — Bitfinex claims it has been hacked when 120,000 bitcoin, worth about $75 million at the time, vanish.
-At the time, this is one of the largest hacks in bitcoin’s history, second only to Mt.
+August 2, 2016 —Bitfinex claims it has been hacked again, when 120,000 bitcoin, worth about $72 million, vanish.
+This is one of the largest hacks in bitcoin’s history, second only to Mt.
 Gox.
 Bitfinex never reveals the full details of the breach.

-(Read chapter 8 of David Gerard’s book “Attack of the 50-Foot Blockchain” for an in-depth explanation of the hack.)
+(Chapter 8 of David Gerard’s book “Attack of the 50-Foot Blockchain” offers an in-depth explanation of the hack.)

-August 6, 2016 — Bitfinex spreads out the losses from the theft by announcing a 36% haircut for almost all of its customers.
-It even takes funds from customers who were not holding any bitcoin at the time of the hack.
-(Only bitcoin were stolen.)
+August 6, 2016 — This time, Bitfinex is unable to absorb the losses.
+The exchange announces a 36% haircut for almost all of its customers.
+It even takes funds from those who were not holding any bitcoin at the time of the hack.
 In return, customers receive an I.O.U. in the form of BFX tokens, initially valued at $1 each.

-August 17, 2016 — In a blog post (archive) Bitfinex announces it is engaging Ledger Labs, the blockchain forensic firm founded by Ethereum creator Vitalik Buterin, to investigate the breach.
-Bitfinex only hires Ledger to do a computer security audit, but it leads customers into thinking Ledger is going to perform a financial audit as well.
-A financial audit is key to knowing whether Bitfinex was solvent at the time of the hack.
+August 17, 2016 — Bitfinex announces it is engaging Ledger Labs, the blockchain forensic firm founded by Ethereum creator Vitalik Buterin, to investigate its recent breach.
+Bitfinex hires Ledger to do a computer security audit, but it leads customers into believing Ledger is going to perform a financial audit as well.
+A financial audit is key to knowing whether Bitfinex was even solvent at the time of the hack.

 “We are also in the process of engaging Ledger Labs to perform an audit of our complete balance sheet for both cryptocurrency and fiat assets and liabilities.”